myeomans/doc2concrete/cran-comments.md

 ## Version Update (0.4.3)

 This is our third re-submission.
 We have made substantial changes, based on the previous reviewer's feedback.
-They provided three helpful points, which we responde to below:
+We group their responses into three substantial and helpful suggestions, and we respond to each in line below:

-1. Please add more details about the package functionality in your Description text.
+No. 1: Please add more details about the package functionality in your Description text.

 If there are references describing the (theoretical background of)